cysouw/diathesis/text/c05_case.md

 ### --- [ OBJ > SBJ > Ø ] --- *Antikausativ* {.unnumbered}

-### [ NA | –N ] *haben* Anticausative {#sec:case-haben-anticausative}
+### [ NA | –N ] *haben* anticausative {#sec:case-haben-anticausative}

-A typical anticausative verb allows for both a transitive [@next a] and an intransitive construction [@next b] in which the intransitive nominative is the same participant as the transitive accusative.
+A typical anticausative verb allows for both a transitive [@next a] and an intransitive construction [@next b] in which the intransitive nominative expresses the same participant as the transitive accusative.
 This is attested in German with verbs like *beginnen* 'to start' [@next].
 However, because this diathesis is formally unmarked it is difficult to decide whether this should be classified as an anticausative or as a causative [cf. @scheibl2006: 355].

 Whatever the ultimate best analysis will be, it is important to realise that there are two different classes of verbs in German.
-With verbs like *beginnen* the perfect of the intransitive exist both with auxiliaries *sein* [@next c] and *haben* [@next d].
+With verbs like *beginnen* the perfect of the intransitive exists with both auxiliaries *sein* [@next c] and *haben* [@next d].
 In contrast, with verbs like *zerbrechen* 'to break' the intransitive perfect only allows for *sein* (see [@sec:case-sein-causative] for an extensive discussion).
 These two classes of verbs should be distinguished and I propose to consider the *beginnen*-class as an anticausative diathesis (this section) and interpret the *zerbrechen*-class as a causative diathesis (see [@sec:case-sein-causative]).

-Semantically, the intransitive *haben* construction in [@next d] seems to be the regular perfect of the intransitive [@next b].
-The intransitive *sein* construction in [@next c] is probably best analysed as the *Zustandspassiv* (see [@sec:participles-sein-zustandspassiv]) of the transitive [@next a].
+Semantically, the intransitive *haben*-construction in [@next d] seems to be the regular perfect of the intransitive [@next b].
+The intransitive *sein*-construction in [@next c] is probably best analysed as the *Zustandspassiv* (see [@sec:participles-sein-zustandspassiv]) of the transitive [@next a].
 The temporal structure of the two intransitive participle constructions agrees with this proposal.
 As argued in [@sec:participles-temporal-interpretation], the *Zustandspassiv* is result-oriented and as such not compatible with gradual time specification, like *schrittweise* 'gradually' [@next c,d].
 Note that the adverbial *schrittweise* would be possible in the *ist begonnen worden* construction.
 However, though superficially similar, that is clearly a different construction (see [@sec:participles-sein-zustandspassiv] for a detailed discussion).

 ::: ex
 - Er beginnt den Krieg.